Bantanamous/Sir-Quackington-Bot/README.md

 SISDIM Discord Music Bot

-This is a python based music bot for the application known as Discord and was created for as a project for the BYU-Idaho CSE 111 (Programming with Functions).
+This is a python based music bot for the application known as Discord and was created as a project for the BYU-Idaho CSE 111 (Programming with Functions).

 Current Commands include: